Legal and tax tips when buying New York property

 What are the major risks associated with owning property, from a legal and tax standpoint?

 The major risks are valuation dropping and general liability associated with accidents.
 Valuation fluctuations are normal especially in a financial crisis such as back in 2008.
 A terrorist attack such as the Sept 11 attacks also temporarily reduced valuations.
-The current pandemic will also have an impact.
-But for how long we do not know.
+The COVID pandemic also had an impact.

 Legally if you own a property in your personal name you can be sued personally, and all your personal assets will be at risk.
 As has happened many times, a simple slip and fall accident can cost a property owner large amounts of money.
 Even if you have insurance you still have to push the insurance company to settle.
 Therefore it is a good choice to form an LLC or corporation to hold the property.
 In NYC you may also have a small tax benefit of using an LLC.